Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the evening of November 29, the Vietnam Federation of Commerce and Industry hosted the ceremony to honor the 100 Sustainable Enterprises of Vietnam (CSI 100) in 2024.
 Among them, Masan High-Tech Materials Joint Stock Company continued to be named in the CSI 100.
 This is the 7th consecutive year the enterprise has achieved this title.

-Masan High-Tech Materials recognized as 'Vietnam's Sustainable Enterprise' for 7 consecutive years
+Masan High-Tech Materials recognized as 'Vietnam Sustainable Enterprise' for 7 consecutive years

 The CSI 2024 index has 153 indicators, divided into 2 levels: core and advanced.
-In addition to complying with the law, honored enterprises such as Masan High-Tech Materials have also demonstrated that they have been building a healthy business ecosystem to ensure sustainable development and protect the environment.
+Honored enterprises such as Masan High-Tech Materials, in addition to complying with the law, also demonstrate that they have been building a healthy business ecosystem to ensure sustainable development and environmental protection.

 According to Mr. Craig Bradshaw, General Director Masan High-Tech Materials: “This recognition is a motivation for Masan High-Tech Materials to continue to innovate and spread sustainable values, towards a better future for the community and the environment.”